ietf-gitwg/using-github/draft-thomson-github-bcp.md

 activity to follow.
 Participants who wish to limit this time commitment might follow Github activity selectively, either by following only specific issues or by occasionally reviewing the state of the document.
-Chairs are reminded that assessing consensus based on Github content alone might not always reach all interested participants.
+Chairs are reminded that assessing consensus based on Github content alone MUST NOT be assumed to reach all interested participants.

 A working group chair SHOULD consult the working group mailing list for any issue that is potentially contentious.
 Relying on input provided through Github alone might result in gaining input from a narrower set of participants.
 This includes important milestones like working group last-call, where review from the widest possible audience ensures a higher quality document.
+Managing input from multiple sources towards consensus is similar to what is needed when balancing mailing list discussion versus in-person meeting discussion.

 # Continuous Integration